Caliphate (TV series): Plot

 Fatima seeks helps to extricate Pervin, and a plan is set to remove her from Raqqa.
-Meanwhile, Sulle and Kerima have plane tickets to travel to Turkey, and are picked up by Ibbe and the woman who has been teaching them about Islam.
-At the last minute, Sulle's younger sister Lisha joins them in the car and they set off for the airport.
-Sulle lied to her parents about going to a basketball game.
-Her father Suleiman, who voices his disdain of religion, finishes work early and decides to go and watch her game, but sees that the stadium is empty.
-He calls Calle, who sets off an alert with authorities in Germany and Turkey.
-They believe they have tracked the girls on their way to Istanbul, only to realize that their passports were switched, and that the girls were in fact in Ankara.
-They decide to intercept the transport vehicle at the border between Turkey and Syria.
-They manage to rescue everyone except for Lisha, who is en route to Syria.
+Meanwhile, Sulle and Kerima have plane tickets to travel to Turkey, and are picked up by Ibbe.
+Sulle's younger sister Lisha joins them in the car and they set off for the airport in Sweden.
+Sulle had lied to her parents about going to a basketball game.
+Her father Suleiman, who voices his disdain of religion, finishes work early and decides to go and watch her game, but is shocked to see that his daughters are nowhere to be found.
+He calls Calle, who sets off an alert and informs authorities in Germany and Turkey.
+They track the girls on their way to Istanbul.
+However they realized that the girls' passports were switched, and they were actually in Ankara.
+They intercept the transport vehicle at the border between Turkey and Syria.
+They manage to rescue Sulle and Kerima.
+As for Lisha, she is en route to Syria.

 Calle convinces Fatima to seek help from Pervin to save Lisha.
-Pervin and her daughter have reached their transport vehicle when Fatima convinces her to return home and save Lisha.
-In return, Fatima would personally come to Syria to rescue them all.
-Pervin convinces Husam to take Lisha on as his second wife.
+Pervin and her daughter Latifa had reached the transport vehicle when Fatima convinces her to return home and save Lisha.
+In return, she would come to Syria to rescue them all.
+Pervin convinces Husam to marry Lisha and make her his second wife.

-Before leaving to carry out the attack, Jacob stabs his mother to death in their kitchen.
-Fatima is trailing Jacob and Emil, but loses their trail after they switch cars at their mother's house.
-Fatima learns of the three terror targets minutes before the police close in on her location, and she is taken into custody before she can share any information.
+Before leaving to carry out the terror attack, Jakob stabs his mother to death in the kitchen.
+Fatima is trailing Jakob and Emil, but loses their trail after they switch cars at their mother's house.
+Fatima learns of the three targets minutes before the police close in on her location, and she is taken into custody before she can share any information.
 In return for the information, she promises to extricate Husam along with Pervin and Lisha.
-All three terror attacks are stopped anyway by the Security Service, who, it turns out, knew about them all along.
+The terror attacks are stopped by the Security Service, who knew about them all along.
 They kept Fatima in the dark because they did not trust her.
 In exchange for her silence, she is released from jail.
-Ibbe sets a bomb off within a garage, and escapes narrowly by disguising himself as a woman.
+Ibbe detonates a bomb within a garage, and manages to escape by disguising himself as a woman.

 Fatima travels to Syria to rescue Pervin, Lisha, and Husam.
-Minutes before she arrives, Husam's colleague Omar arrives to take Husam to perform a suicide bombing.
-Husam tries to buy time, but Lisha who is completely radicalized (even moreso than her sister was) and unwilling to return to Sweden, reveals their escape plan to Omar.
+Minutes before she arrives, Husam's colleague Omar arrives to take him to perform a suicide bombing.
+Husam tries to buy time, but Lisha who is completely radicalized (even more so than her sister was) and unwilling to return to Sweden, reveals their escape plan to Omar.
 Omar shoots Pervin in the back and is about to shoot Husam, when Fatima arrives and shoots him dead.
-They quickly move to the car, while an insane Lisha refuses to join them so they leave her behind.
+They quickly move to the car, while Lisha refuses to join them, so they leave her behind.
 They make it outside Raqqa, but Pervin dies just after the border post.
-A devastated Fatima helps the equally distraught Husam carries his daughter, and they make it back to Sweden.
+A devastated Fatima helps the equally distraught Husam carries his daughter, and they successfully make it to Sweden.